 The international study program Geomatics (M.Sc.) comprises 120 ECTS in 4 semesters with 5 modules and 30 ECTS per semester.
 The 2nd and 3rd semester cover compulsory and elective modules, where 5 electives have to be selected among 10.
 For graduates with a 210 ECTS Bachelor degree, up to 30 ECTS of the 1st semester Master courses can be recognized.
 If one semester of the Bachelor or Master program has been spent abroad, also this variant can qualify as international.

 The core disciplines of Geomatics are geography, cartography, geodesy & navigation, photogrammetry & remote sensing, software engineering, and spatial computing.
-The Master study program Geomatics covers this wide, multidisciplinary range while at the same time allowing for a specialization in applied geodesy or geomatics & visualization.
+The Master study program Geomatics covers this wide, multidisciplinary range while at the same time allows for a specialization in applied geodesy or geomatics & visualization.
 Options for an individual focus cover the following competences:

 - Global and regional reference frames and geo-referencing